cs4241-20a/a3-persistence/README.md

 ## Pokemon Team Builder
 Noah Olson - noahvolson - nvolson

+NOTE: I had issues creating this pull request.
+It initially said that there was "nothing to compare" this caused me to submit this request late.
+I have discussed this with professor Roberts in our class chat and he said that I would not lose points.

 Glitch Link: https://a3-noah-olson.glitch.me

 Goal: This application gives users a platform to theorycraft Pokemon teams